 "At first, I said no. I had absolutely zero carpentry skills, and I couldn't see where I would find time and money, much less energy, for taking on such a project.
 I took on the project.
 But first, let me give you a little more background.
-I met Duff's sister, a little bit before I came to know Duff. there was a theatre, the Firehall Theatre, in the neighbourhood where I was working then in the Downtown Eastside.
+I met Nigel's brother, a little bit before I came to know him. there was a theatre in the neighbourhood where I was working then in the Downtown Eastside.
 They had a little cafe with a beautiful deck in the back, so I would go there for lunch, bringing with me my paperwork, since I was working then with a good number of clients, all of them living with some real challenges.
 There was also a dance troop rehearsing there, and often we were sharing space.
 One day, while I was writing out a client report, one of the dancers approached me, to say hi, and chat.
-Her name was Judith.
-A month later, I met her brother, Duff.
+His name was Kevin.
+A month later, I met his brother, Nigel.

 No comments: